 On August 11, 2016, management and employees of Subsidiary in conjunction with the incorporation on July 22, 2016 received 12,209,677 shares of common stock as adjusted for the Recapitalization exchange ratio of 4.13607.
 These shares were subject to a Company option to buy back the shares at the original cash consideration paid, which totaled \$2,952 or approximately \$0.0002 per share.
-The employees vest their ownership in these shares over a three-year period beginning August 1, 2016 with one-third vesting on August 1, 2017 and the balance monthly over the remaining two years.
-The fair value of these shares of Subsidiary stock was estimated on the date of the award using the exchange value used by Integrated and the Subsidiary to establish the relative voting control ratio in the Recapitalization (See Note 7).
+Pursuant to the achievement of the Unique User Performance Condition, the employees vest their ownership in these shares over a three-year period beginning August 1, 2016 with one-third vesting on August 1, 2017 and the balance monthly over the remaining two years.
 Because these shares require continued service to the Company the estimated fair value is recognized as compensation expense over the vesting period of the award.

 As of December 31, 2017, the Unique User Performance Condition was determined based on 4,977,144 unique users accessing Maven channels in November 2017.
 Based on this level of unique users 56% of the shares subject to the performance condition were released and 1,927,641 of the escrow shares were subject to the Company's buy-back right.
 The Company's Board of Directors made a determination on March 12, 2018 to waive the buy-back right.
-This waiver of the buy-back right related to 1,927,641 shares is a modification of the terms of the restricted stock awards and will result in incremental compensation cost of approximately \$2.8 million that will be recognized over a period of approximately 1.3 years, with a total of \$2.2 million to be recognized in 2018, of which \$1.5 million was recognized in the three months ended March 31, 2018.
+This waiver of the buy-back right related to 1,927,641 shares is a modification of the terms of the restricted stock awards and will result in incremental compensation cost of approximately \$2.8 million that will be recognized over a period of approximately 1.3 years, with a total of \$2.2 million to be recognized in 2018, of which \$225,000 and \$1.5 million was recognized in the three and six months ended June 30, 2018.

-At March 31, 2018, total compensation cost, including the effect of the waiver of the buy-back right, related to restricted stock awards but not yet recognized was \$3.0 million.
-This cost will be recognized over a period of approximately 1.3 years with a total of \$1.7 million remaining to be recognized in 2018.
+At June 30, 2018, total compensation cost, including the effect of the waiver of the buy-back right, related to restricted stock awards but not yet recognized was \$3.0 million.
+This cost will be recognized over a period of approximately 1.3 years with a total of \$1.13 million remaining to be recognized in 2018.